 - Set your Default Domain and Default Hostname on the BASIC > IP configuration page.
 On your DNS server(s), add an entry (both forward and reverse mappings) for your Barracuda Web Security Gateway.

 - On the Kerberos tab of the USERS/GROUPS > Authentication page, enter the Realm, or Windows administrative domain name.

 - On that page, in the KDC field, enter the fully qualified domain name (FQDN) of the Key Distribution Center server for the realm you specified.
 This is typically the FQDN of your domain controller.

-- Enter the Username and Password of an account that has administrative privileges on your Active Directory server.
+- Enter the Username and Password of an account that has the minimum privileges required for access to your Active Directory server, as stated above.
 Do not include the domain name in the Username entry.
 For example, if the Username is administrator, simply enter administrator.

 - Click the Add button to create the new Kerberos service.
 Once you do this, the service should appear as type Kerberos in the Existing Authentication Services table on the USERS/GROUPS > Authentication page on the Kerberos tab.

 - Ensure that the Barracuda Web Security Gateway's FQDN (not the IP) and port 3128 are configured as an HTTP proxy on all users' browsers.

 Note that implementing Kerberos Authentication will restrict some configuration options, as follows:

 - No login override of blocked pages: When a policy on the Barracuda Web Security Gateway blocks Internet access for a user, that user will not be offered login fields at the bottom of the block message page, even if Allow Login Override of Blocked Pages is enabled on the BLOCK/ACCEPT > Configuration page.